pyeventsourcing/esdbclient/README.md

 The `list_subscriptions()` method can be used to get information for all existing persistent subscriptions.

-This method takes an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.
+This method has an optional `timeout` argument, that is expected to be a Python `float`, which sets a deadline for the completion of the gRPC operation.